vitoria-marca/vitoria-marca/README.md

 ###

-<p align="left">✨ Creating bugs since 2022<br>📚 I'm currently learning Python and some tools to work with data, such as Pandas, Numpy, Sklearn, etc. <br><br>I've done a web-GIS (Geographic Information System) using R in my final paper (to be a Geoprocessing Technician).
+<p align="left">✨ Creating bugs since 2022<br>📚 I'm currently learning Python and some tools to work with data, such as Pandas, Numpy, Sklearn and libraries that let me show these datas as graphics, etc. <br><br>I've done a web-GIS (Geographic Information System) using R in my final paper (to be a Geoprocessing Technician).
 It was a huge challenge because I have no experience with that language.
 However, I did it and proved to myself that I can do whatever I want to, I "just" have to learn (and I really love to learn new things). <br>With this experience, I realize how important mentors are in my life, especially when working with and studying tech.
-Now, at my graduation, I want to continue challenging myself, learn a lot and work on important research.<br><br>🎲 Fun fact: I love to play Teamfight Tatics!
+Now, at my graduation, I want to continue challenging myself, that's why I'm a undergraduate researcher, working with video technologies (I'm researching about coded omnidimensional videos with VVC and how we can improve the proccess in time and memory efficiency .<br><br>🎲 Fun fact: I love to play Teamfight Tatics!
 It's a strategy card game, like auto chess.
 Of course, I love my cats as well.</p>

 ###